jsreport/docs/docs/configuration.md

 ## Script tasks

-**tasks** (`object`) - this attribute is `optional` and is used to configure component executing custom scripts.
-This component is use to excute javascript templating engines during rendering or in scripts extension.
+**tasks** (`object`) - this attribute is `optional` and is used to configure the component that executes rendering tasks.
+This component is used to execute javascript templating engines during rendering or in scripts extension.

 **tasks.strategy** (`dedicated-process | http-server | in-process`) - The first strategy uses a new nodejs instance for every task.
 The second strategy reuses every instance over multiple requests.
 Where `http-server` has better performance, the default `dedicated-process` is more suitable to some cloud and corporate environments with proxies.
 The last `in-process` strategy simply runs the scripts and helpers inside the same process.
 This is the fastest, but it is **not safe** to use this strategy whit users' templates which can have potentially endless loops or other critical errors which could terminate the application.